General Terms & Conditions and Data Protection Schedule

 5.3 Return or Deletion of Data.
 Upon termination or expiration of the Agreement, Preact will (at Customer’s election) delete or return to the Customer all Customer Data (including copies) in its possession or control, save that this requirement will not apply to the extent Preact is required by applicable law to retain some or all of the Customer Data, or to Customer Data it has archived on back-up systems, which Customer Data Preact will securely isolate and protect from any further processing, except to the extent required by applicable law.

 6.1 Data Subject Requests.
-Concerning personal data for which Licensee is the data controller, Preact will only act on the written instructions of the Licensee;
+Concerning personal data for which Customer is the data controller, Preact will only act on the written instructions of the Customer;

 Preact will ensure that any personnel processing the Personal Information are subject to a duty of confidence;